MSLNZ/msl-io/docs/readers.rst

            def can_read(file, **kwargs):
                """This method answers the following question:

-               Given a path-like object (a Python string, bytes or os.PathLike object) that represents the location of a file or a file-like object (a Python stream that has a read() and write() method) can your Reader read this file?
+               Given a path-like object (e.g., a string, bytes or os.PathLike object) that represents the location of a file or a file-like object (e.g., a stream, socket or in-memory buffer) can your Reader read this file?

                You must perform all the necessary checks that *uniquely* answers this question.
 For example, checking that the file extension is ".csv" is not unique enough.

+               The optional kwargs can be passed in via the msl.io.read() method.

+               This method must return a boolean: True (can read) or False (cannot read)
                """
-               return True (can read) or False (cannot read)
+               return boolean

            def read(self, **kwargs):
                """This method reads the data file(s).

                Your Reader class is a Root object.
+The optional kwargs can be passed in via the msl.io.read() method.

                The data file to read is available at self.file

-               To add metadata to Root use self.add_metadata(...)
+               To add metadata to Root use self.add_metadata()

-               To create a Group in Root use self.create_group(...)
+               To create a Group in Root use self.create_group()

-               To create a Dataset in Root use self.create_dataset(...)
+               To create a Dataset in Root use self.create_dataset()

+               This method should not return anything.
                """

 3. Add an example data file to the `tests/samples`_ directory and add a test case to the `tests/`_ directory